rajeshjanaka-gif/Learning-Hub-CaseStudy/README.md

 # Learning-Hub-CaseStudy
-This is a case study is to study given input Customer and loan data with the business objective of identifying
+This is a case study is to study given input Customer and loan data with the business objective of identifying <\n>
 	if a person is likely to default, taking actions such as
 		denying the loan,